apache/kylin/website/_dev/dev_env.md

 * In **examples/test_case_data/sandbox/kylin.properties**
    * Find `sandbox` and replace with your hadoop hosts (if you're using HDP sandbox, this can be skipped)
    * Find `kylin.job.run.as.remote.cmd` and change it to "true" (in code repository the default is false, which assume running it on hadoop CLI)
-   * Find `kylin.job.remote.cli.username` and `kylin.job.remote.cli.password`, fill in the user name and password used to login hadoop cluster for hadoop command execution; If you're using HDP sandbox, the default username is "root" and password is "hadoop".
+   * Find `kylin.job.remote.cli.username` and `kylin.job.remote.cli.password`, fill in the user name and password used to login hadoop cluster for hadoop command execution; If you're using HDP sandbox, the default username is `root` and password is `hadoop`.

 * In **examples/test_case_data/sandbox**
-   * For each configuration xml file, find all occurrence of `sandbox` and replace with your hadoop hosts; (if you're using HDP sandbox, this can be skipped)
+   * For each configuration xml file, find all occurrences of `sandbox` and `sandbox.hortonworks.com`, replace with your hadoop hosts; (if you're using HDP sandbox, this can be skipped)

 An alternative to the host replacement is updating your `hosts` file to resolve `sandbox` and `sandbox.hortonworks.com` to the IP of your sandbox machine.

 ### Run unit tests

-Run a end-to-end cube building test, these special test cases will populate some sample cubes in your metadata store and build them ready.
-It might take a while (maybe one hour), please keep patient.
+Run unit tests to validate basic function of each classes.

 {% highlight Groff markup %}
-mvn test -Dtest=org.apache.kylin.job.BuildCubeWithEngineTest -DfailIfNoTests=false -Dhdp.version=<hdp-version> -P sandbox

-mvn test -Dtest=org.apache.kylin.job.BuildIIWithEngineTest -DfailIfNoTests=false -Dhdp.version=<hdp-version> -P sandbox
+mvn test -fae -Dhdp.version=<hdp-version> -P sandbox
 {% endhighlight %}

-Run other tests, the end-to-end cube building test is exclueded
+### Run integration tests
+Before actually running integration tests, need to run some end-to-end cube building jobs for test data population, in the meantime validating cubing process.
+Then comes with the integration tests.

+It might take a while (maybe one hour), please keep patient.

 {% highlight Groff markup %}
-mvn test -fae -P sandbox
+mvn verify -fae -Dhdp.version=<hdp-version> -P sandbox
 {% endhighlight %}

+To learn more about test, please refer to [How to test](/development/howto_test.html).

-### Launch Kylin Web Server
+### Launch Kylin Web Server locally

 Copy server/src/main/webapp/WEB-INF to webapp/app/WEB-INF